How to Chalk Paint a Dresser for a Cheap Makeover

 Step 10: Buff your furniture.

-After letting your piece dry overnight, use a soft clean towel to buff the furniture to the amount of shine that you want.
+After letting your top coat dry overnight, use a soft clean towel to buff the furniture to the amount of shine that you want.
 I left mine relatively dull since distressed and shine don’t quite go together in my mind.

 Step 11: Add knobs